belzecue/atnb_XSM_Extended_State_Machine/README.md

 * Install the module (using godot's AssetLib on the top of your editor)
 * Activate the module (project / parameters / Extensions and check activate for XSM)
 * Select the node that needs a StateMachine (for example a character)
-* Add a new child node (or Ctrl-A) of type StateRoot You should see a yellow warning on your StateRoot node, select the node and in the inspector, assign your character node as your StateRoot's target
+* Add a new child node (or Ctrl-A) of type State
-* You can now add two State nodes to your StateRoot (same as above : Ctrl-A)
+* You can now add two State nodes as children to your State (same as above : Ctrl-A)
 * Add a script to the first State and chose the Empty State template.
 * Add a script to the second State and chose the Empty State template.
 * in the first script, in the _on_enter(_args) function, add a line with: